hoelzlem/AdaAssignment/README.md

 * Markus Hölzle (3693070)
 * Alexander Lange (3637632)

-# Idea behind the project
+# Idea behind the Project

 Part of the course are two assignments.
 One on the synchronous programming language *Esterel* and one on the general purpose programming language *Ada*.